Sonny Liston: Youth

 Tobe Liston inflicted whippings so severe on Sonny that the scars were still visible decades later.
 "The only thing my old man ever gave me was a beating," Liston said.
 In 1946, Helen Baskin, along with some of her children, moved to St. Louis to seek factory work.
 Liston—aged around 13, according to his later reckonings—remained in Arkansas with his father.
 The following year, Sonny—determined to reunite with his mother and siblings—thrashed the pecans from his brother-in-law's tree and sold them in Forrest City, Arkansas.
 With the proceeds, he traveled to St. Louis to live with his mother.
 Liston tried going to school but quickly left after jeers about his illiteracy; the only employment he could obtain was sporadic and exploitative.

 Liston turned to crime and led a gang of thugs who committed muggings and armed robberies.
 Because of the shirt he wore during robberies, the St. Louis police called Liston the "Yellow Shirt Bandit."
 When caught in January 1950, Liston gave his age as 20, while the St. Louis Globe-Democrat reported that he was 22.
 Convicted and sentenced to five years in the Missouri State Penitentiary, Liston started his prison time on June 1, 1950.

 Liston never complained about prison, saying he was guaranteed three meals every day.
 The athletic director at Missouri State Penitentiary, Rev. Alois Stevens, suggested to Liston that he try boxing, and his obvious aptitude, along with an endorsement from Stevens, who was also a priest, aided Liston in getting an early parole.
 Stevens organized a sparring session with a professional heavyweight named Thurman Wilson to showcase Liston's potential.
 After two rounds, Wilson had taken enough.
 "Better get me out of this ring," exclaimed Wilson, "he is going to kill me!"
+Stevens stated about Liston that "He was the most perfect specimen of manhood I had ever seen" noting that Liston had "Powerful arms, big shoulders.
+Pretty soon he was knocking out everybody in the gym.
+His hands were so large!
+I couldn't believe it".